acorbin3/Baby-Words---Alexa-Skill/README.md

-# Baby Words - Alexa Skill
+# Baby Word of the Day - Alexa Skill
+# This is a tutorial on how to create a simple Alexa